Adasha/proximity-effect/README.md

 v3.0.0-a4

 Bulk modify CSS properties on elements based on mouse pointer or other arbitrary element proximity.
 Very customisable, definitely overdeveloped.
 A fun pet project originally from the Flash days, remade in JS as a practice project.
 Version 3 has had an API makeover and is a little more flexible.
-More importantly, it can be a LOT more flexible in the future, and shouldn't see any more drastic changes to the syntax.
+More importantly, it can be a LOT more flexible in the future, and shouldn't see any more drastic changes to the syntax (he says naively).

 [View live demos](http://lab.adasha.com/components/proximity-effect)